Capital Gains Tax Calculator Capital Gains Tax Calculator

 Calculate Capital Gains Tax

-There is no “one size fits all” capital gains tax calculation and much will depend on how you owned / lived in the property, the amount of gain, you income tax bracket, the current tax-free allowance amongst other factors.
+There is no “one size fits all” capital gains tax calculation and much will depend on how you owned / lived in the property, the amount of gain, your income tax bracket, the current tax-free allowance amongst other factors.

 That’s why we strongly recommend seeking independent tax advice and ask a qualified accountant to cross-check the results from above.
 There are indeed entirely legal methods to minimise that amount of CGT you will owe.